lwjglgamedev/vulkanbook/bookcontents/chapter-19/chapter-19.md

 ## Final changes

-Animation render (`AnimRender`) needs just to be changes since the way we traverse thorugh the entities of animated models as now changes, that is all.
+Animation render (`AnimRender`) needs just to be changes since the way we traverse through the entities of animated models as now changes, that is all.
 The concepts are still the same:

 ```java